Gwyneth Paltrow named People's most beautiful woman

-LOS ANGELES (Reuters) - Oscar-winning actress Gwyneth Paltrow on Wednesday was named the world’s most beautiful woman for 2013 by People magazine, knocking pop singer Beyonce out of the top spot.
+LOS ANGELES, April 24 (Reuters) - Oscar-winning actress Gwyneth Paltrow on Wednesday was named the world’s most beautiful woman for 2013 by People magazine, knocking pop singer Beyonce out of the top spot.

 The 40-year-old mother of two credits a five-day-a-week exercise regimen for keeping her in shape as she grows older.